GonaRahmaniani/GenderBias/README.md

 Part 1: AD Collection

 1. In order to run the code to scrape the ads, several libraries need to be installed which can be done via anaconda or terminal.
-These libraries include:
+These libraries include: git, matplotlib, numpy, pandas, playwright.
-  a.  git
-  b.  matplotlib?
-  c.  numpy
-  d.  pandas
-  e.  playwright

 3. There are two files included in the code I’ve sent you: ‘scrape_urls.py’ and ‘scrape_ads.py’ which will be used to scrape the data from Indeed.